Thursday, January 31, 2008

 Tuesday, January 01, 2008

-Catch and Respect
+Catch and Respect for Bass

-There is skill in a proper release.
+There is a skill in a proper release of fish.

 Please limit your kill rather than killing your limit.